dakami/overflowd/README.md

 # TL;DR:

-Proactively distributing small bits of existing network infrastructure monitoring, to possible victims of abusive traffic, may reduce the difficulty of tracing and mitigating attacks.
+Netflow to the receivers (and senders) of network flows -- proactively distribute abuse/misconfiguration data and contact metadata as part of existing network infrastructure monitoring.

 # Quick Start
     # ./overflowd.py -h